Gobidev/EDRouteManager/README.md

 # EDRouteManager (DEPRECATED)

 # Important
 I made this program a long time ago and got much better at coding.
-Since the code is very messy and buggy I am currently working on a new version of this program from scratch.
+I therefore started working on an improved version of this project called EDNeutronAssistant which can be found [here](https://github.com/Gobidev/EDNeutronAssistant).

 How to use (Windows)